drush-ops/drush/commands/make/README.txt

   `filename` - What to name the file, if it's not an archive.
 Optional.

+  `subtree`  - if the download is an archive, only this subtree within the archive will be copied to the target destination.
+Optional.

 - `download[type] = bzr`

   Use a bazaar repository as the source for this project.
 Options: